Bye-election results: BJP trailing in five out of seven electoral contests

 The saffron party is trailing in the Mainpuri Lok Sabha constituency in Uttar Pradesh, as well as the Khatauli Assembly seat in the state.
 The party’s candidates are also at second positions in the Assembly constituencies of Bhanupratappur in Chhattisgarh, Padampur in Odisha and Sardarshahar in Rajasthan.

-The BJP, however, is leading in the Kurhani Assembly constituency of Bihar and the Rampur constituency of Uttar Pradesh.
+The BJP, however, won in the Kurhani Assembly constituency of Bihar and is ahead in Rampur constituency of Uttar Pradesh.

 Polling for all the seats were held on December 5.